Yanis002/SaucisseTracker/README.md

 - Dungeon reward system
 - Flag system to add extra text
 - Checkmarks with right click
+- Main menu where you can choose which configuration you want to use

 Planned:
 - Editor to make configurations easier